-Each year in April we run our “Introduction to Beekeeping” course.
-The course is to enable those who have an interest in taking up the craft of beekeeping to gain first hand knowledge on what is involved.
+Each year in April we run our “Introduction to Beekeeping” course, the aim o f which is to enable those who have an interest in taking up the craft of beekeeping to gain first hand knowledge on what is involved.
 The course is run over a weekend, the first day usually being held in Brailes Village Hall as a classroom session, whilst on the second day delegates are able to inspect a colony of bees (bee suits provided) at our training apiary – also in Brailes – under the guidance of an experienced beekeeper enabling them to see at first hand what goes on in a hive and see the bees going about their daily activities.

 The topics covered on the course include:

 - Why keep bees?